vanilla/docs/content/developer/tools/building-frontend.md

 1. The `import()` function returns a Promise of module.
 It is an asyncrounous operation and must be handled as such.
 2. Default exports get put on a named property `default` of the imported module.
 Named exports will be put on a property of their name.
 See [webpack's import() documentation](https://webpack.js.org/api/module-methods/#import-) for more details.
 3. You __MUST__ provide a `webpackChunkName` property.
-Omitting it will result in a chunk named `0.min.js` or `1.min.js` in the root of the vanilla installation where 0 or 1 will be a automatically incrementing integer.
-The file _will_ still be automatically loaded but it is important to ensure the built chunks end up in a similar location.
-The `js/webpack/chunks` directory of your addon is the customary place to output this file.
+Omitting it will result in a chunk named `0.min.js` or `1.min.js` in the root the sections build directory where 0 or 1 will be a automatically incrementing integer.
+The files will still be loaded, but providing a name allows for easier viewing of what scripts are loaded in the page.

 ## Site Sections

 Every addon may offer entrypoints for different "sections" of the site.
-These will get loaded based on the master view in use.
+These will get loaded based of the javascript files requested from the `AssetModel::getWebpackJsFiles(string $section)`.

 __`forum` entries__